 Consider these benefits:

-• One of the biggest overall benefits of choosing a traditional bank might be that they generally offer a larger array of financial products, including checking and savings accounts, loans, and more.
+• One of the biggest overall benefits of choosing a bank, especially a major one, might be that they generally offer a larger array of financial products, including checking accounts and savings accounts, loans, and more.
 They can be your one-stop shopping for many financial needs.

-• They often have extensive networks of brick-and-mortar branches, possibly both nationally and internationally.
+• Banks may have extensive networks of brick-and-mortar branches, possibly both nationally and internationally.

 • They usually have large ATM networks as well.

-• Traditional banks are likely to be insured by FDIC (Federal Deposit Insurance Corporation), adding a layer of security in the very rare event of a bank failure.
+• Banks are likely to be insured by FDIC (Federal Deposit Insurance Corporation), adding a layer of security in the very rare event of a bank failure.

 • Bigger banks can be quicker to adopt new technology, such as launching mobile check deposit.